sweirich/pi-forall/compose.md

 The nice thing about a bidirectional system is that it reduces the number of annotations that are necessary in programs that we want to write.
-For example, if we have a top-level type annotation, then we don't need to also annotate the argument types of functions. t
+For example, if we have a top-level type annotation, then we don't need to also annotate the argument types of functions.

 id : (a:Type) -> a -> a
 id = \a x. x

-This works because we will be able to *check* the type of the definition, so we can pull out the argument type from the expected type.
-Checking mode is even more important as we add more terms to the language (such as datatypes).
+This works because we will be able to *check* the type of the definition;
+we can pull out the argument type from the expected type.
+Checking mode is even more important as we add more forms to the language (such as datatypes).

 ### Typechecking monad